smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 ## **`DELETE` /table/{table_name}**

 To delete a table, use the method below.
-If no `schema_name` query parameter is provided, the parameter defaults to the public schema_name.
+If no `schema_name` query parameter is provided, the parameter defaults to the public schema.

 === "Python"